In buoyant Asia markets, block trade surge delivers Goldman windfall

 “To succeed in the blocks business you need strong client relationships and distribution capability, but just as critical is risk management,” said Jonathan Penkin, co-head of Financing Group for Goldman Sachs in Asia Pacific, excluding Japan.
 “Every transaction we do comes only after an enormous amount of consideration by a group of operational, legal and market risk officers around the world.”

 Market watchers say Goldman’s tactic of gunning for sole mandates on big block trade deals may impress clients as a display of commitment to getting transactions done.
-As global rivals like UBS UBSG.VX and Morgan Stanley (MS.N) shy away from block deals, according to Thomson Reuters data, Goldman’s gambit may bolster its position as a go-to bank for a range of other Asia transactions.

-Additional reporting by Byron Kaye in SYDNEY; Editing by Denny Thomas and Kenneth Maxwell
+As global rivals like UBS and Morgan Stanley shy away from block deals, according to Thomson Reuters data, Goldman’s gambit may bolster its position as a go-to bank for a range of other Asia transactions.
+(Additional reporting by Byron Kaye in SYDNEY; Editing by Denny Thomas and Kenneth Maxwell)